Updated: May 18

 Get your passport made pronto!
 If you already have one, make sure to check if it’s expired or not.
+Without your passport you won't be allowed to sit in for exam.
 I have had students who had to go back home from the test center just because their passport was expired and the authorities didn’t let them take their text.

 Register at least 8-10 weeks before the actual test day so you have ample options of test centers to choose from and also so you actually have a chance to show up for the test.

-It is important that you choose a test center near you so you’re familiar with the route and chances of being late are close to none.
-If the centre is close to your house it would also take you less time to reach there.
+It is important that you choose a test center near your residence so you’re familiar with the route and chances of being late are close to negligible.
+If the test centre is near your house it would also take you less time to reach there.
 No one wants to go on a long drive before a nerve wrecking exam!

-A credit card to pay your exam fee
+Most importantly you'll be needing a credit card to pay your exam fee.